 Preheat the oven to 350 degrees F.

 In a small bowl, mash the sweet potatoes with a fork, and mix in the cream cheese, brown sugar if using, lemon juice, and pinch of salt until creamy.
 Remove the dough from the tube and separate into 4 rectangles.
 Working with 1 rectangle at a time, roll over the perforated lines in the dough to seal together.
 Cut the rectangle in half and then cut the halves into 2 triangles.
 Place a heaping teaspoon of sweet potato filling in the center of each of 4 triangles.
 Fold the dough over on each, as if you were making ravioli, and pinch the edges together.
-Cook's Note: Use a tiny bit of water if the dough is too dry to seal.

 Continue making little triangle empanadas with the rest of the dough, 16 total.
 Place the triangles on a parchment-lined baking sheet and into the preheated oven.
 Bake the empanadas until golden, about 10 to 12 minutes.
 Meanwhile, in a shallow bowl, mix together the sugar, cinnamon, and pinch of salt.
 While still warm, brush the empanadas with melted butter, and then gently toss in the cinnamon-sugar mixture.
 Serve the empanadas with tangy plain yogurt for dipping.

+Use a tiny bit of water if the dough is too dry to seal.
 Omit the brown sugar if the sweet potato leftovers are already sweetened.

 Recipe courtesy of Melissa d'Arabian